tracktwo/ppdefmodifier/README.md

 ]
 ```

-This exmaple file contains two mods:
+This example file contains two mods:

 The first enables console access by changing the value of the static field `DisableConsoleAccess` within the class `Base.Utils.GameConsole.GameConsoleWindow` to `false` (0).

 The second entry changes the carrying capacity of the Manticore to 8 soldiers.
-The manticore is identified by the guid `"228f2cd8-8ca2-4224-ead6-c9c684f52172"`, and the carrying capacity is within the `BaseStats` struct in a field named `SpaceForUnits`.
+The Manticore is identified by the guid `"228f2cd8-8ca2-4224-ead6-c9c684f52172"`, and the carrying capacity is within the `BaseStats` struct in a field named `SpaceForUnits`.

 Each mod needs one of either `cls` or `guid`. `value` and `field` are required in all mods. `comment` is optional and allows you to provide a human-readable description of the mod, especially useful for guids.